U.S. Government Bond Yields Rise With Stocks

 "It is clear that the tariffs will tend to raise prices, at least for producers, but likely also drive some price rise pass-through for consumers," said Morgan Stanley strategist Guneet Dhingra in a note.

-At the same time, the impact of any imposed tariffs on inflation could ultimately be softened, Mr. Dhingra said, if higher commodity prices lead to consumers spending less, or if countries affected by the tariffs turn to exporting substitute goods as opposed to raw steel.
+At the same time, any imposed tariffs' impact on inflation could ultimately be softened, Mr. Dhingra said, if higher commodity prices lead to consumers spending less, or if countries affected by the tariffs turn to exporting substitute goods as opposed to raw steel.

 Recent data on wage growth and consumer spending have suggested long-dormant inflation could finally be firming, lifting yields on the 10-year note higher since the start of the year.